 Discussion

 Moral injuries experiences are already known as traumatic events with long lasting negative impact (Litz et al., 2009).
-However, while the relationship between MI and some psychopathological ramifications (e.g., PTSD; Jordan et al., 2017) has already been established, the understanding the MI-SITB link and psychological conditions that increase suicidality probability remains chiefly unaddressed, particularly among non US veterans' samples.
-In this study, we examined the role of intolerance of uncertainty as a possible moderator in the MI-SITB link, above and beyond of the known risk factors of PTSS and depressive symptoms.
+However, while the relationship between MI and some psychopathological ramifications (e.g., PTSD; Jordan et al., 2017) has already been established, understanding the MI-SITB link and psychological conditions that increase suicidality probability remains chiefly unaddressed, particularly among non US veterans' samples.
+In this study, we examined the role of intolerance of uncertainty as a possible moderator in the MI-SITB link, above and beyond the known risk factors of PTSS and depressive symptoms.

-The first aim of this study was to examine if PMIEs is contributing to SITB levels among Israeli veterans.
+The first aim of this study was to examine if PMIEs contribute to SITB levels among Israeli veterans.
 Our results indicated that veterans who reported SI or SB also reported significantly higher levels of PMIEs of self and others as well as higher levels of depression and PTSS.
 Moreover, PMIEs were found to positively contribute to SITB, beyond the contribution of combat experience and reserve duty.
-These results are in line with several recent studies who examined the MI-SITB relationship (e.g. Frankfurt et al., 2017), stressing the higher risk for SI and SB among those who been exposed to transgressive acts.
+These results are in line with several recent studies that examined the MI-SITB relationship (e.g. Frankfurt et al., 2017), stressing the higher risk for SI and SB among those who had been exposed to transgressive acts.

-Our study is the first which emphasized the risk for SITB following MI among non U.S. military veterans.
+Our study is the first to emphasize the risk for SITB following MI among non U.S. military veterans.
 Based on several studies that focus on PTSS and depression as possible psychological consequences of MI (Frankfurt & Frazier, 2016), it is suggested that transgressive acts contribute to SITB through the facilitation of depression and PTSS, which are known as risk factors of suicide (e.g., O'Connor & Nock, 2014).
-Moreover, by definition, MI represent experiences that veterans have desire to escape from, but with no actual ability to do so due to their obligation for military missions.
-This situation of no ability to escape/change an aversive situation was already coined by Gilbert and Allan (1998) and Williams (1997) as the experience of entrapment – an important risk factor of SITB among military personnel (e.g. Shelef, Levi-Belz, Fruchter, Santo & Dahan, 2016).
-Thus, it is suggested that PMIEs might be related to SITB among veteran partly due to the facilitation of entrapment process.
+Moreover, by definition, MI represents experiences from which veterans desire to escape, but lack any actual ability to do so, due to their obligation for military missions.
+This situation of inability to escape/change an aversive situation has already been coined by Gilbert and Allan (1998) and Williams (1997) as the experience of entrapment – an important risk factor of SITB among military personnel (e.g. Shelef, Levi-Belz, Fruchter, Santo & Dahan, 2016).
+Thus, it is suggested that PMIEs might be related to SITB among veterans, due in part to facilitation of the entrapment process.

-The second aim of this study was to shed a light on the psychological mechanisms of the MI-SITB relationship and, particularly, the role of IU in this relationship.
+The second aim of this study was to shed light on the psychological mechanisms of the MI-SITB relationship, and particularly the role of IU in this relationship.
 We found that veterans who reported SI or SB also reported significantly higher levels of both prospective and inhibitory dimensions of IU.
 Both dimensions were positively correlated to depressive symptoms, while the inhibitory dimension was also correlated to both PTSS and SITB.
 Moreover, the IU-inhibitory dimension moderated the association between PMIEs and SITB.
 Specifically, PMIEs positively contribute to SITB levels when the veterans are characterized by low or average inhibitory IU.
 However, when veterans are characterized by high levels of inhibitory IU, no such association was found.